 - A water-based tincture of ashwagandha is also used as a medicine.

 - The active ingredients in ashwagandha tend to degrade in potency when it is used in its tincture form.
-Hence, the powder form is more preferred to the tincture.
+Hence, ashwagandha powder is more preferred to the tincture.

-- In addition to its medicinal use, ashwagandha is also consumed in the form of tea.
+- In addition to its medicinal use, you can also prepare ashwagandha tea.
 Dried ashwagandha root is boiled with tea for 15 minutes for a refreshing drink.

 - Ashwagandha, in the form of capsules and liquid, has become widespread now.
 It is available in herbal health stores and through holistic supply sources throughout the world.